 Housing costs in Healdsburg are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Healdsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Healdsburg is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Healdsburg who work in management occupations (14.81%), sales jobs (12.18%), and office and administrative support (10.72%).
+Unlike some cities, Healdsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Healdsburg are a mix of both white- and blue-collar jobs.
+Overall, Healdsburg is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Healdsburg who work in management occupations (12.36%), food service (11.43%), and sales jobs (10.86%).

 Telecommuters are a relatively large percentage of the workforce: 7.70% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Healdsburg is a very ethnically-diverse city.
+Healdsburg is an extremely ethnically-diverse city.
 The people who call Healdsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Healdsburg residents report their race to be White, followed by Asian.
 Healdsburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.28% of the city’s residents.
-Important ancestries of people in Healdsburg include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 30.01% of the city’s residents.
+Important ancestries of people in Healdsburg include German, Irish, English, Italian, and European.